photo courtesy of Jim Steinberg

-Over the years, seminar topics have included the economy, foreign affairs, immigration reform, health care, drugs and sports, climate change, education, the 9-11 Commission and more.
-Among the featured speakers were former U.S. ambassadors and high-level officials in the Department of State, Department of Treasury, Federal Reserve Board, the Central Intelligence Agency and the Congressional Budget Office, and political scientists from Harvard University, the University of Houston and The Brookings Institution.
-The list also includes journalists, federal judges and the former commissioner of the National Football League.
+Over the years, Seminars at Steamboat talks have focused on a wide variety of policy topics, including the economy, foreign affairs, immigration, environment, health care, drugs and sports, climate change, education, media, cyber security, the 9/11 Commission and more.
+Among the featured speakers have been former U.S. ambassadors and high-level officials in the Department of State, Department of Treasury, Federal Reserve Board, the Central Intelligence Agency and the Congressional Budget Office, and political scientists from major universities and research institutions, including The Brookings Institution and The Wilson Center.
+Past speakers also include Pulitzer Prize-winning journalists, federal judges and the former commissioner of the National Football League.

 Kathleen Hall Jamieson

 Jamieson is a professor and director of the Annenberg Public Policy Center at the University of Pennsylvania and FactCheck.org.

 Alexander is a former top British Labour politician, including serving as Minister of State for Europe, Secretary of State of International Development and Shadow Foreign Secretary.

 Gordon is a distinguished professor of economics and social science at Northwestern University and author of The Rise and Fall of American Growth: the U.S. Standard of Living Since the Civil War.